 The River Brue runs through the fields behind Clanville Manor – bring a pair of Wellington boots, or borrow a pair from the house, so that you can enjoy walking along its banks!

 If you are lucky you may see one of the resident kingfishers, or a badger as it plays on the river bank.
-The picture below was taken with a camera phone – spot the baby badger just emerging from its sett on a Sunday last year, at Midday!
+The picture below was taken with a camera phone – spot the baby badger just emerging from its sett in daytime!

 During the warmer months a private outdoor heated swimming pool is available for guests staying at The Tallet Holiday Cottage or Lone Oak Cottage.
-Please bring towels if you will be using the swimming pool.
+Please bring your own swimming towels if you will be using the pool.

 The walled garden also has a children’s ‘Wendy House’, ride-on toys for younger children and a climbing frame.
 A track nearby gives access to the river with picnic areas on unspoilt river banks.

-The farm encompasses a pond, an old orchard, several fields, beech and horse chestnut trees and in summer there are often new born calves and chicks.
+The farm encompasses a pond, an old orchard, several fields, beech and horse chestnut trees and in summer there are often new born calves.

 The wider area’s many attractions include: